Sepsis Calculator (Sepsis-3 Criteria)

 - systolic blood pressure <=100 mmHg.

-- Organ dysfunction can be identified as an acute change of 2 points or more in the SOFA score after the infection. (the baseline SOFA score should be assumed to equal zero in patients without a preexisting organ dysfunction).
-The SOFA criterion include:
+2. Organ dysfunction can be identified as an acute change of 2 points or more in the SOFA score after the infection. (the baseline SOFA score should be assumed to equal zero in patients without a preexisting organ dysfunction - for more details see the SOFA score calculator ).

 - Glasgow Coma Scale score.